rmzelle/ref-extractor/README.md

   Documents last updated with earlier versions of Zotero don't contain extractable citations.
   For documents last updated with Zotero 3.x and 4.x, extraction is only possible if the option "Store references in document" was checked in the Zotero document preferences.
   Zotero 5.x always embeds item metadata.
 * [Zotero] For Word documents with Zotero references, references must be stored as "Fields", not "Bookmarks".
+This can be changed for existing documents through the [Zotero document preferences](https://www.zotero.org/support/word_processor_plugin_usage#document_preferences).

 If you can't find a solution, https://www.zotero.org/support/kb/importing_formatted_bibliographies describes several alternative methods that e.g. work with plain text citations.